 five-year institution-wide journey to implement our QEP on Community-Based

-learned about forming community-university partnerships and begin a process of
+Transformational Learning.
+Next, we took an opportunity share what we had learned about forming community-university partnerships and began a process of

 developing an institutional description of collaborative partnership.
 Finally,

-how we can continue this important work.
+how we could continue this important work.

 Friday, April 11, 2014.
-This theme focuses on the many
+This theme focused on the many

 community engagement work impacts our perceptions of UNF and the community.